Plant and design registration

 4. The exemption is valid for a period of 30 days after the application for item of plant registration has been made to the regulator.

-The exemptions also provides the authority for persons conducting a business or undertakings to commission plant specified in Schedule 5 Division 2 of the regulations when the application for item of plant registration is made.
+The exemptions also provide the authority for persons conducting a business or undertakings to commission plant specified in Schedule 5 Division 2 of the regulations when the application for item of plant registration is made.

 The exemptions are in place until 30 March 2025.